Summary— Pensions freedom added two new options: flexi-access drawdown and uncrystallised pensions fund lump sum

 The key change was to allow anyone over the age of 55 to spend up to 100% of their own personal pension pot for any purpose they wish, thus removing the requirement to purchase an annuity - an inconceivable freedom only 10 years ago.
 This was an attempt to combat the measly returns traditional annuities were offering, in a time of low growth and rock bottom interest rates.

 There are now three options to take benefits at retirement: flexi-access drawdown, uncrystallised pensions fund lump sum and a traditional pension annuity.
 These three options enable savers to pick the right form of pension income for their given needs.
-The changes have been very popular, with as of 2020 1.4 million people utilising the new pension freedoms for the first time.
-Of the 352,108 pension plans accessed for the first time between October 2021 and March 2022, only 31,806 were used to purchase an annuity – according to data published by the FCA.
+The changes have been very popular: as of 2025, seven million pension pots have been accessed by people since the reforms began.

-Generally, the new flexible pension freedoms are attractive but with the various, often confusing, options available it is essential to make sure the most appropriate route is selected and talking to a professional wealth planner or independent financial adviser is critical.
+Generally, the flexible pension freedoms are attractive but with the various, often confusing, options available it is essential to make sure the most appropriate route is selected - talking to a professional wealth planner or independent financial adviser is critical.

 Finally, a word of warning: as with many opportunities come the latest wave of scams.
-In January 2019, a ban was enforced by the Information Commissioner’s Office (ICO) on cold-calls in relation to pensions including emails and texts, but still scammers try to entice pension savers through other means, such as to transfer their savings into single member schemes promising either early access or incredibly high returns.
+Cold-calls in relation to pensions including emails and texts are banned, but still scammers try to entice pension savers through other means, such as to transfer their savings into single member schemes promising either early access or incredibly high returns.
 As such, please continue to be vigilant and aware of scams.

 Investment involves risk.
 The value of investments and the income from them can go down as well as up and investors may not get back the amount originally invested.